 The Sennheiser HD 202 II carries a great amount of tonal balance

-.The lows are punchy and clean but never go overboard or overdone, the bass is punchy, but with just enough power as to not overpower other frequencies.
+.The lows are punchy and clean but never go overboard or overdone.
+The bass is punchy but with just enough power so as to not overpower other frequencies.
 The vocals can be heard crystal clear, and separated from the tunes really well.

 The sound has a really nice sense of space.
 The harmonies and details only amplify your listening experience.
 Sennheiser's HD 202 II lets you access more instruments and beats

-that would otherwise get buried with any ear can in this range.
-And where you feel like the bass is surrounding you, as if you were listening to a large stereo system.
+that would otherwise get buried with another headset in this range.
+At times you feel can feel the bass like it is surrounding you or as if you were listening to a large stereo system.
 The sub-bass is quite low and rumbles but can be a bit on the weaker side on certain tracks.